j-hannes/snap-tutorial/README.md

-And last but not least, there exist plenty of blog entries of the developers of the framework, like mightybyte [10], jaspervdj [11], norm2782 [12] and many more which are forgotten here.
+And last but not least, there exist plenty of blog entries of the developers of the framework, like mightybyte [10], jaspervdj [11], norm2782 [12] and many others which are forgotten here.
 Not mentioned even quite a few Snap projects found on Github, among other one of my humble self [13].

 So if we already have so many sources of good documentation why should we need